home-gihub/alias/README.md

 ## usage
-If we make a variable called "usrin" and we set it to contain a command, for example `echo "Hello, World!"` We would pass the "usrin" variable to the lexer function, after the lexer has completed we would pass the tokens from the lexer function into the interpreter function.
+If we make a variable called "usrin" and we set it to contain a command, for example `echo "Hello, World!"`.
+We would pass the "usrin" variable to the lexer function, after the lexer has completed we would pass the tokens from the lexer function into the interpreter function.